Breadcrumb

 • Provide internal investigations of the alleged incidents or grievance hearing reports.

-• Inform EEOC if the matter has been resolved or can be resolved; if it can be resolved, please indicate your proposal for resolution.
+• Inform the EEOC if the matter has been resolved or can be resolved; if it can be resolved, please indicate your proposal for resolution.

-An effective position statement is clear, concise, complete and responsive.
+An effective position statement is clear, concise, complete, and responsive.
 A position statement that simply denies the allegations without providing your position or supporting information is not sufficient.

-Examples of Supporting Documentary Evidence
+Examples of Supporting Evidence

-Some examples of the types of documentary evidence which may be submitted in support of a position statement are:
+Some examples of the types of evidence which may be submitted in support of a position statement are:

 Example 1: Charging Party alleges sexual harassment: